In other articles on Job Hunt, I have discussed the importance of self-reflection in the early stages of a career reinvention.

-The first is the Occupational Outlook Handbook (OOH), which can be found at: http://www.bls.gov/ooh/
+The first resourc is the Occupational Outlook Handbook (OOH), which can be found at: Occupational Outlook Handbook (OOH)

-For example, I typed in Advertising Manager, and what came back was a wealth of information on advertising, marketing PR, and promotions.
+For example, I typed in Advertising Manager, and what came back was a wealth of information on advertising, promotions, and marketing careers.
 The OOH will provide information for you on:

 A second useful resource is O*NET, which was developed under the sponsorship of the U.S. Department of Labor.
-The link to researching occupations is: online.onetcenter.org/find/
+The link to researching occupations is: ONET OnLine.

 Let's say you were interested in the field of Fundraising.
 You could go the Association of Fundraising Professionals (AFP) website and look in the following areas to find information on this field:

 [See Job-Hunt's Guide to Using Google for help understanding how to leverage all of Google's talents.
 Check out 50 Google Searches to Avoid Bad Employers and Layoffs for examples in how to structure queries to get exactly the information you want.]

 Sometimes professional magazines and newspapers do interviews of seasoned professionals in a particular field, providing information for newcomers seeking to enter the field.
 By searching through the publication's archives, you might find some useful information.
 In the case of advertising, looking at Advertising Age, might be a useful way to spend some time.

-These are just some useful sources you can access for to research a career from your desktop.
+These are just some useful sources you can access for to research a career.
 If you find that you can not find the information you need, do not hesitate to go to your local library and discuss your needs with a reference librarian.
 Librarians often have access to proprietary resources not available to the general public.

 Job-Hunt's Career Change Expert, Randi Bussin, founder and president of Aspire!, is a career coach and counselor with more than 25 years of business, entrepreneurial, and career counseling experience, including DISC assessments.
 Randi has experienced several major career transitions (from corporate to small business owner to career counselor to coach) and personally understands the effort and commitment involved.
 She has appeared on public television's "Job Doctor," and is a frequent contributor to Bridgestar's Leadership Matters newsletter, The Ladders job-search Web site (www.theladders.com) and her own blog, which offers advice on career transition, job search, and labor market trends.
 Follow Randi on Twitter @Aspire4Success.